Cisco-Kosha/webex-api-spec/README.md

 You can use the Kosha Webex Messaging connector to perform to manage messages, rooms, teams, and people.

-Refer to the Webex connector [API specification](openapi.json) for details.
+Refer to the Kosha Webex connector [API specification](openapi.json) for details.

 ### Messages